Blueshoe/website/content/blog/python-executables-linux-macos-windows.md

 PyOxidizer turned out to be the best approach.
 This well-crafted toolkit compiles Python to Rust code and also includes all dependencies into one handy binary executable.
 With no special optimizations startup times of about 700 ms were possible.
 Those times being almost acceptable this was the basis for further development.
 :::
 :::globalParagraph
 The examination of the output of python -X importtime -m gefyra 2> import.log was the starting point to check the imports.
-There is an awesome tool to analyze the Python imports: [tuna](https://github.com/nschloe/tuna){.bs-link-blue}. tuna allows analyzing the import times from the log.
+There is an awesome tool to analyze the Python imports: <a href="https://github.com/nschloe/tuna" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">tuna</a>. tuna allows analyzing the import times from the log.
 Run it like this tuna import.log.
 It opens a browser window and visualizes the import times.
 :::
 :::globalParagraph
 Thus it is possible to manually move all imports to the functions in which they are needed (and bring in some other optimizations).
-This greatly violates [PEP 8](https://peps.python.org/pep-0008/#imports){.bs-link-blue} but leads to very fast startup times.
+This greatly violates <a href="https://peps.python.org/pep-0008/#imports" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">PEP 8</a> but leads to very fast startup times.
 :::
 :::globalParagraph
 These are the startup values finally reached with gefyra under average modern Ubuntu: